 In addition, employers are prohibited from printing or publishing any job notice or advertisement indicating a discriminatory preference, limitation, or specification, unless the stated characteristic is a bona fide occupational qualification (BFOQ).
-The BFOQ exception applies only to religion, sex, age, national origin, or disability.
-There is no BFOQ exception for race, color, or sexual orientation.
+The BFOQ exception applies only to religion, sex, age, national origin, marital status, or disability.
+There is no BFOQ exception for race, color, sexual orientation, or gender identity.
 In general, courts have been extremely reluctant to sanction otherwise discriminatory practices on BFOQ grounds.

 The Act applies to all public employers and to private employers that have employed at least 15 employees during each working day for 20 or more calendar weeks in the current or prior year